-I enjoined you in my letter 41 to keep no company with fornicators: not that you should

-Paul says, 'Be free from leaven (metaphorically) as you are free from leaven (literally).'
-There seems no difficulty in supposing that the Gentile Christians joined with the Jewish Christians in celebrating the Paschal feast after the Jewish manner, at least to the extent of abstaining from leaven in the love-feasts.
+I enjoined you in my letter 39 to keep no company with fornicators: not that you joined with the Jewish Christians in celebrating the Paschal feast after the Jewish manner, at least to the extent of abstaining from leaven in the love-feasts.
 And we see that St. Paul still observed the 'days of unleavened bread' at this period of his life, from Acts 20:6.
 Also, from what follows, we perceive how naturally this greatest of Jewish feasts changed into the greatest of Christian festivals.

-$^{f 41}$ Literally, 'I wrote to you in the letter,' viz. the letter which I last wrote, or the letter to which you refer in your questions; for they had probably mentioned their perplexity about this direction in it.
+Literally, 'I wrote to you in the letter,' viz. the letter which I last wrote, or the letter to which you refer in your questions; for they had probably mentioned their perplexity about this direction in it.
 So in 2 Cor.
 7:8 the present letter (1 Cor.) is referred to in the same phrase (I grieved you in the letter).
 There are two decisive reasons why these words must refer to a previous letter, not to the letter St. Paul is actually writing.
 (1.)
 No such direction as 'Keep no company with fornicators' occurs in what has gone before.
 (2.)
-If St. Paul had meant to say '1 have just written,' he could not have added the words 'in the letter,' which would have been then worse than superfluous.
+If St. Paul had meant to say '1 have just written.' he could not have added the words 'in the letter,' which would have been then worse than superfluous.
 Prof. Stanley (who has recently supported the view here opposed) urges that the agrist might be used of the present epistle as at I Cor.
 9:15, which is obviously true.
 He also urges that 'the letter' may sometimes refer to the present letter; which may also be admitted in cases where the letter is referred to as a whole in its postscript.; e.g. 'I Tertius, who wrote the letter' (Rom.
 16:22).
 'I charge you that the letter be read' (1 Thess.
 5:27).
 'When the letter has been read among you, cause it to be read at Laodicea' (Col. 4:16).
 But none of these instances gives any support to the view that a writer could refer to his own words, just uttered, by such a phrase as 'I wrote to you in the letter.'
 We are forced, therefore, to conclude that these words refer to a preceding letter, which has not been preserved.
-And this view receives a strong confirmation from the words of St.
+And this view receives a strong confirmation from the words of St. Paul's Corinthian opponents (spoken before 2 Cor. was written): 'His letters are weighty,' etc. (2 Cor.
+10:10).